isomerpages/imda-tradetrust/index.md

         validity, tampering and genuine issuer are checked.
       cards:
         - title: Create
-          description: Create or revoke any business documents.
+          description: Create or revoke any business documents
           linktext: Learn more
           url: ""
         - title: Verify
-          description: Drag and drop to verify the source and authenticity of a TT-enabled document.
+          description: Drag and drop to verify the source and authenticity of a TT-enabled document
           linktext: Learn more
           url: ""
         - title: Transfer
-          description: Transfer holdership or endorse a change of ownership from party to another.
+          description: Transfer holdership or endorse a change of ownership from party to another
           linktext: Learn more
           url: ""
   - infopic: